WertonGuimaraes/gamma/README.md

 # Welcome to Game Marketing Manager

-This project is a API for Asus game developers and managers be able to add promotions events to their games.
+This project is a API for Company game developers and managers be able to add promotions events to their games.
+The frontend was developed by Fagner and Renato.
+The backend was developed by Joao Lucas and Werton.

 ## Documentation